R-Point DVD Review

 Video and Audio:

 R-Point has an anamorphic 1.85:1 picture.
 It's a nice average pic and shows off some beautiful natural scenery.
-R-Point is very dark at times, but there were only two scenes that showed traces of macroblocking.
+It is very dark at times, but there were only two scenes that showed traces of macroblocking.
 Some artifacting is present in highly detailed jungle scenes, but should not be enough to ruin it for anyone.

 R-Point includes Dolby Digital and DTS 5.1 soundtracks in the native Korean language.
 R-Point takes full advantage of 5.1, and will give your speaker system a decent workout.
 Both Dolby and DTS tracks sound great, with the main difference seeming to be that the DTS track is slightly louder.